-As the COVID-19 lockdown enters its fifth week, businesses are eager to safely return to something approaching normal operations.
-Minnesota Governor Tim Walz has laid out an initial approach for gradually loosening restrictions on businesses, including allowing certain non-critical businesses to safely return to work.
+Businesses are eager to safely return to something approaching normal operations after the months-long COVID-19 lockdown.
+Minnesota Governor Tim Walz has laid out an initial approach for gradually loosening restrictions on businesses, including allowing most non-critical businesses to safely return to work.
 Prior to loosening restrictions for a given setting, Walz says businesses must create, share, and implement a COVID-19 Preparedness Plan.
 This plan needs to set out the actions that a company is taking to ensure social distancing, worker hygiene, and facility cleaning necessary to keep workers safe.

 To return to work, businesses need to rethink how their spaces function to ensure the safety of staff and customers.
 As Twin Cities commercial interior designers, PlanForce works every day to create workspaces that help people and businesses thrive.
 We can help evaluate the state of your current space and recommend any needed spacing, workflow, or structural changes.

 Our evaluation looks at several key factors required for your COVID-19 Preparedness Plan.
 To get your company back to work, we look at:

 An important part of keeping your workforce healthy as we return to normal operations will be increasing physical distance between employees.
 CDC guidelines call for people staying at least 6 feet (2 meters) away from one another.
 PlanForce will evaluate your workspace and make recommendations for how to reconfigure your space to ensure physical distancing.
 This includes moving workstations, removing seating from meeting rooms and work areas, and adding markers to remind people about distancing.